superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 Emojis and bolded and italic text are represented by Unicode characters that are not available in the vocabulary of the embedding model.
 Thus, these items cannot be tokenized and passed to the model; we have to remove them, or normalize them to something that can be parsed by the tokenizer.
 The same holds true for all other non-ASCII characters.

 URLs take up space in the context window without providing much semantic value.
-Still, knowing that there's a URL in the sentence may add context.
+Still, even knowing that there's a URL in the sentence can add context.
 For this reason, we replace all URLs with a `[URL]` token.
 This lets us ingest whatever value the URL's presence conveys, without it taking up valuable space.

 ## 3. Settings